Graffioh/graffioh/mds/notes/ddia.md

 ### hash indexes

-in-memory hash map
+in-memory hash map where the key is mapped to the byte offset of where the data is located

 used in Bitcask, storage engine, that offers high-performance reads and writes, but all the keys needs to fit in the available RAM

-well suited for situations where the value for each key is updated frequently and there are not too many different keys
+well suited for situations where the value for each key is updated frequently and there aren't too many different keys

-when using logs, how do we avoid running out of disk space? basically using **compaction** for data segments, means throwing away duplicate keys in the log and keeping only the most recent update for each key in the segments
+when using logs, how do we avoid running out of disk space?\ when a certain log size is reached, we use **compaction**, means throwing away duplicate keys and keeping only the most recent update for each key in the segments

-before doing compaction on the segments, its usually a common practice to also **merge** multiple segment and the compact them
+its usually a common practice to also **merge** multiple segment while compacting, since compaction create smaller segments

 a lot of problems with hash indexes: